pydicom/pydicom/doc/guides/element_value_types.rst

   :func:`~copy.deepcopy` such as :class:`~io.BufferedReader` are not able to be pickled or deepcopied.
-* Using a buffered *Pixel Data* value for datasets with a compressed (encapsulated) transfer syntax require you to have first :func:`encapsulated<encaps.encapsulate>` the compressed frame data and written it to the buffer (which easy to do in a memory efficient manner).
+* Using a buffered *Pixel Data* value for datasets with a compressed (encapsulated) transfer syntax requires you to have first :func:`encapsulated<encaps.encapsulate>` the compressed frame data and written it to the buffer.